aloima/tellydb/README.md

 ### Compile on Local Machine:
 + Clone the repository
 + Install `OpenSSL` library and its development headers
-+ Install `pkg-config` for compilation flags of libraries
++ Install `jemalloc` library and its development headers
 + Install `cmake` to generate compile files
 + Create build directory using `mkdir build` and enter `cd build`
 + Generate compilation files using `cmake ..`